bradallenfisher/dmd-course-materials/practice/future_living.md

 Upload your completed worksheet to the assignment dropbox.

 ### Deliverable 2: HMW Visualization
 Create a digital or physical collage based on your sketch from the futurecasting worksheet that communicates your HMW question.
+You may combine appropriated images, sketches, typography, and photographs.

 Example collage: **[TODO - create example collage]**